 We are committed to making this course available to all, regardless of financial circumstances.
 Contact us for more information.

 For more information on the course, please visit its own special website.
 If you want to find out more about Morgan, please visit her personal blog.
-And of course, you can find out all about Pop-Up Adventure Play on our website www.popupadventureplay.org.
+And of course, you can find out all about Pop-Up Adventure Play throughout our website.